mstasak/QB64PE-Projects/README.md

 - CPPLibs/qbregex* - a call interface (Declare Lib) allowing user to use C++ std::regex_search option, with ignore case flag and basic, extended, and EcmaScript regex flavors allowed.
-Built on RhoSigma's [regex_match interface](https://qb64phoenix.com/forum/showthread.php?tid=1889).  (match tests if an entire spring matches a regular expression; search finds an instance of a substring matching the regular expression.)
+Built on RhoSigma's [regex_match interface](https://qb64phoenix.com/forum/showthread.php?tid=1889).  (match tests if an entire string matches a regular expression; search finds an instance of a substring matching the regular expression.)